Arman11/ForTheKingdom/README.md

 - Reference: [Crown and Council](https://store.steampowered.com/app/444250/Crown_and_Council/)

 #### How to play:
-All players have gold.
+All players have a gold.
 Any action is worth a certain amount of gold.
-You can walk while you have gold.
+You can turn while you have gold.
 Capture land with infantry or navy.
 Build settlements, towers, castles and universities to upgrade your buildings and troops.

 #### Victory conditions:
 Military: Destroyed all enemy kingdoms.<br/>